How Long Does It Take to Get a Master’s Degree in Data Analytics?

 Weekend residences begin Friday night.
 Students have dinner with faculty and other members of the cohort, before attending an evening class.
 Saturday begins with a cohort breakfast, followed by morning class, group lunch and afternoon class.
 Students return home around 4 or 5 p.m.

 The advantage of this type of model is that students go through the program with the same cohort of people, thereby getting to know each other well.
 Students discuss best practices, talk about the challenges they face in their jobs, and share how they're putting into practice the skills they learn throughout the program.

 SAS Academic Specialization at Stonehill’s Data Analytics Master Program

 A partnership with SAS, a worldwide leader in analytics software, gives graduate students in Stonehill’s data analytics program a valuable suite of resources and a competitive advantage in the marketplace.

 SAS has granted Stonehill the ability to award a Tier 3 SAS Academic Specialization as part of the College’s Data Analytics Master of Professional Studies Degree Program.
 It is the highest level of credential that SAS offers its academic partners.

-Students who complete the 12-month accelerated program will receive both a master’s degree and this academic specialization, affirming their technical expertise in conducting advanced data analysis in various SAS products.
+Students who complete the program will receive both a master’s degree and this academic specialization, affirming their technical expertise in conducting advanced data analysis in various SAS products.
 Students also have the option of pursuing up to two professional certifications.